 Residency Application Process

 Applications are accepted only through the SF Match.
 The SF matching program usually begins distributing applications the first of July.
-Our deadline for receiving applications from SF matching program is September 28th (allow at least two weeks from the date material arrives at the SF matching program to the date we receive the application).
+Our deadline for receiving applications from SF matching program is the end of September (allow at least two weeks from the date material arrives at the SF matching program to the date we receive the application).
 Applications that are incomplete by the deadline will not be considered.

 Applicants must meet the following requirements to be eligible for the residency: graduation from an LCME-accredited medical school in the United States or Canada, possess or be eligible for a California medical license, satisfactory completion of a PGY-I year in an accredited program in the United States or Canada, which includes a minimum of six months of broad experience in patient care, and in certain circumstances, graduates of foreign medical schools may be considered for the residency.

 Applications are carefully reviewed, and 30-36 candidates are invited for an interview.
 Interviewees will have an opportunity to meet faculty and residents, tour the training facilities, and learn about the program.
 Interviews are held in early November, and are conducted by the members of the resident selection committee on an individual basis.